Bimota DB1

 The Bimota DB1 was a motorcycle manufactured by Bimota between 1985 and 1990 in Rimini, Italy.
-Originally commissioned by Cagiva, the DB1 was designed by Bimota's Technical Director, and ex-Ducati engineer, Dr. Frederico Martini, and it saved Bimota from almost certain bankruptcy.
+Originally commissioned by Cagiva, the DB1 was designed by Bimota's Technical Director, and ex-Ducati engineer, Dr. Federico Martini, and it saved Bimota from almost certain bankruptcy.
 DB1 stands for Ducati Bimota One, i.e. the first Bimota powered by a Ducati engine compared to, say, the SB3 - Suzuki, Bimota, third design.